 \subsection{Optimizations Discovered by \tool}

 The purpose of this section is to examine \tool's strengths by presenting some optimizations that it found while compiling benchmark programs.
-None of these optimizations can be performed by the version of LLVM that \tool{} is based on,\footnote{The version of \tool{} used for all results in this paper is based on an LLVM snapshot from March 15, 2023.
-Thus, our version of LLVM is slightly newer than LLVM~16, which was tagged on March 12.} at its \texttt{-O3} optimization level.
+None of these optimizations can be performed by the version of LLVM that \tool{} is based on,\footnote{\tool{} uses LLVM~18.1.0 for all results in this paper.} at its \texttt{-O3} optimization level.
 We present optimizations in an SSA format that is close to LLVM IR, but we have edited it slightly for compactness and legibility.

-One might be inclined to ask, while reading this section, ``Why is LLVM incapable of performing this transformation?''
-Alas, there is no single answer.
-In some cases, performing the transformation would require the optimizer to have a semantic model of a processor-specific intrinsic function, but mostly these models do not exist.
-In other cases, such as Example~5 below, generic reasoning about the code would be very difficult, and a specific pattern matcher might not be robust enough to be worth implementing.
-Finally, our observation is that vector support in LLVM is somewhat newer and less mature than support for other IR features, and the optimizers have simply not had enough time to accumulate the requisite optimizations.

-\paragraph{Example 1}
+\paragraph*{Example 1}